In our research of over 5,000 people, we found that the #1 barrier to making more money was, by a huge margin, finding the right idea.

 - Setting up a blog

-Because it’s so hard, the rewards of earning more are large
+Because it’s hard, the rewards of making more money are large.

 You’ve been warned — if you expect this to be easy, or if YOU’RE one of those people looking for the one-size-fits-all, then just go away.

-If you expect a set of guaranteed earning more ideas to be painstakingly tailored to your situation, go away.
+If you expect a set of guaranteed money-making business ideas to be painstakingly tailored to your situation, go away.

-But, if you’re ready to step up and really change your finances in the second half of 2010, then I can help you get there.
+But, if you’re ready to step up and really change your finances, then I can help you get there.

 With that, let’s get started on the first steps of examining your skills and finding your $1,000 idea.